PSG honour stadium in grey Jordan away kit for 2022-23 as Parc des Princes turns 50 | Goal.com

-PSG honour stadium in grey Jordan away kit for 2022-23 as Parc des Princes turns 50
+PSG drop new grey Jordan away kit for 2022-23 in honour of Parc des Princes' 50th birthday

-Paris Saint-Germain have released their new away kit for 2022-23, with the Ligue 1 champions paying tribute to their iconic Parc des Princes stadium in the latest Jordan collaboration – with the club’s home ground celebrating its 50th anniversary.
+Paris Saint-Germain have released their new away kit for 2022-23, with the Ligue 1 champions paying tribute to their iconic Parc des Princes stadium in the latest Jordan collaboration – as the club’s home ground celebrates its 50th anniversary.
 Having been opened back in 1972, a grey offering from PSG is intended to offer a nod towards a famous venue.

 Performance, training and lifestyle ranges have also been unveiled by the French heavyweights, with the Air Jordan 5 Low PSG shoe having first been introduced to the world earlier this month by NBA superstar Zion Williamson.